osalami16/alx-system_engineering-devops/0x00-shell_basics/README.md

-content list of current directory
+contents list of your current directory